Francisco Caamaño: Presidency

 During this period, Caamaño was de facto and, arguably, de jure, President of the Dominican Republic.
 After a few months of fighting by the Constitucionalistas, who were outnumbered and outgunned by the combined forces, Caamaño and his men consented to a reconciliation agreement and thus ended the Constitucionalista government.

-Facing ongoing threats and attacks during the following months, including a particularly violent attack at the Hotel Matum in Santiago de los Caballeros, Camaaño accepted an agreement brokered by the United States government.
+Facing ongoing threats and attacks during the following months, including a particularly violent attack at the Hotel Matum in Santiago de los Caballeros, Caamaño accepted an agreement brokered by the United States government.
 Both constitucionalista President Caamaño and his rival, loyalist President Antonio Imbert Barrera, resigned from office on August 30, 1965.
 They were succeeded by one provisional president, Héctor García-Godoy.

 The Dominican Provisional President, Héctor García-Godoy, sent Colonel Caamaño as the Military Attache to the Dominican Embassy in the United Kingdom.
 While there, he was contacted by Cuban officials and he fled to Cuba to start a guerrilla group.
 He had a support group led by Amaury German Aristy that was expected to create the conditions for a victorious landing of Caamaño's commands in the Dominican Republic.